ClaireMakers/testing-with-ts/README.md

     npm install @types/dotenv supertest vitest
 ```

-2. Create a vitest.config.ts and paste the following:
+2. Create a `vitest.config.ts` file at the same folder level than your `package.json` and paste the following:

 ```
 import dotenv from "dotenv";